eelcoornd/vcf-automate-lab-singlenode/README.md

 In this blog, I used a single Nested ESXi host to keep things simple, and the performance has been fine for a home lab setup.
 * If you want to expand your environment, you can add additional Nested ESXi Hosts.
 You can either modify the deployment script or manually add more ESXi hosts to the SDDC Manager after the installation to better understand the process.
 * After the VCF SDDC Manager is installed and running, you can safely delete the Cloud Builder from vCenter to free up space and resources.
-* if the Nested ESXi host has no SSD disks try (this error in the cloudbuilder: ESXi host vcc-dcc found zero SSD devices fro SSD cache tier):
+* if the Nested ESXi host has no SSD disks (this error in the cloudbuilder: ESXi host vcc-dcc found zero SSD devices fro SSD cache tier) try:
 ```console
 esxcli storage hpp device list
 esxcli storage hpp device set -d mpx.vmhba0:C0:T0:L0 -M true